 If there are already values in your cube, you can use the copy command to read out values of a cube cell and copy them (including distribution) directly into another one.

 Copying cell values will not yield the same results as splashing them.
-Splashing splits the value among the subsequent base elements; for example, if you enter #11587765 in cell C10, this value will be divided evenly among the 19 base elements that make up the dimension “Europe”, so that each base element has a Budget 2016 of 609,882.
-Copying, however, maintains the source values of the elements being copied.
-In this case, Germany gets the copy of Actual:2015.
-This is 1,255,385.
+Splashing splits the value among the subsequent base elements; for example, if you enter #14000000 in cell C13 like in the example below, this value will be divided evenly among the 19 base elements that make up the dimension

 - The sequence of the arguments in the formula is irrelevant.